Kefir0192/QModBus/README.md

-# QModBus is wrapper over libmodbus for Qt
+# QModBus is wrapper over libmodbus for Q

 ## Description